CSE140L/fa24-labs/docs/docs/lab5/part3/basic_design.md

 ## Footnotes

-[^1]: After a deep 45 minute search we found that the Bahamas is one of the only countries to follow this [denomination scheme](https://www.centralbankbahamas.com/banknotes).
+[^1]: After a deep 45 minute search we found that the Bahamas is one of very few countries to follow this [denomination scheme](https://www.centralbankbahamas.com/banknotes).
 [^2]: People who take too long depositing 4 B$ into our machine can keep it moving!
 We have chocolate to sell!
-But seriously, when testing your circuit, a real time clock might operate too quickly for you to test your circuit correctly.
+But seriously, when testing your circuit, a real-time clock might operate too quickly for you to test your circuit correctly.
 Either manually advance the clock, or use a testbench to automate this process for you.
+Our testbenches won't ask for a refund unless we mean it to, meaning that if we deposit bills back to back, we will do so in subsequent clock cycles, with no gaps left behind.